-Extensive experience in edging, lapping, polishing and cleaning enabled Coresix to quickly become a premier supplier of precision glass components to an array of markets.
-Early and continued success has driven steady growth, allowing Coresix to design and build a new facility suited to the needs of the markets we serve.
+As a custom glass manufacturer, Coresix has quickly become a premier supplier of precision glass components to an array of markets.
+Early and continued success has driven steady growth, allowing Coresix to design and build a new facility suited to the needs of the customers we serve.

 Introduction of materials into the Coresix glass fabrication process usually involves sizing of the substrate for subsequent operations.
 This can be achieved by several means depending on the overall dimensions, thickness and type of glass being used.

 At Coresix, we have the capability to apply the correct edge for every application and the knowledge to provide the most efficient and cost-effective solution to your glass needs.

 Our lapping and polishing experience dates to the late ‘70’s when flat substrates were required for mirror coatings used in copy machines and printing presses.

 From a background in the mass production of CD Master Glass, Coresix has been successful in evolving our polishing process to produce the highest level of surface quality and cleanliness available in the semiconductor, photolithography, biotech, and display industries today.

 Coresix has multiple UV and CO2 laser systems for the application of unique serialization to glass wafers.
 Our systems accommodate SEMI standards and custom parameters to precise locations.
 Once the laser mark is applied, the wafer is re-cleaned and inspected before final packaging.
 Wafer IDs can be applied to the label and data provided to each part.